 There are many dances associated with Swing dancing including Charleston, East Coast Swing, Lindy Hop, West Coast Swing, Balboa, and Shag.

 I recommend starting with East Coast Swing.
-That is the easiest one to learn (in my opinion), and it is the most popular.
+That is the easiest one to learn (in my opinion), and it is the most popular and versatile.

 For more details on some of these dances, click here.